carmine560/submit-urls/README.md

 ## Prerequisites ##

-`submit-urls-bing.sh` has been tested for Blogger on Debian on WSL and uses the following packages:
+`submit-urls-bing.sh` has been tested for Blogger on Debian Testing on WSL and uses the following packages:

   * [curl](https://curl.se/) to retrieve the sitemap and submit URLs
   * `xq` included in the [`yq`](https://kislyuk.github.io/yq/) package to